hung-christie/blender-python/README.md

     - string_list = ['computer', 'phone', 'tv']
     - int_list = [1, 2, 3, 4, 5]
     - boolean_list = [True, False, True, False, True]
 - Loops are useful in python to help iterate over sequences or execurte a set of statements.
 For loops are particularly useful for iterating through a list.
 We can go through all the elements in a list and do an action.
-For example, if we were to iteration through our `string_list` we can print each element in the list by:
+For example, if we were to iterate through our `string_list` we can print each element in the list.
-  - for i in string_list:

-      print(i)
+- To import a data file, such as a .csv file, we can use the `with open('_.csv') as f` function to open parse through the datafile.

 *Syntax*
 - Line breaks conclude a statement (not a semicolon as in other languages)